Squirrel/Squirrel.Windows/README.md

    }
    ```

-4. Publish your app and build a Nuget package with your publish output in the "lib/net45" target folder. (yes, even if your app does not have anything to do with net45)
+4. Publish your app (with `dotnet publish` or similar) and build a Nuget package with your publish output in the "lib/net45" target folder. (yes, even if your app does not have anything to do with net45)
    You can use `NuGet.exe pack` for this, or any other Nuget creation tool (eg. OctoPack). <br/>
    [More information here](docs/using/visual-studio-packaging.md#example-nuspec-file-for-myapp) <br/>
    *Note: The package version must comply to strict SemVer syntax. (eg. `1.0.0`, `1.0.1-pre`)*